-The Commercial Pilots License is a professional license allowing the holder the privilege of flying for remuneration, carrying passengers, freight or carrying out other aerial work.
+The Commercial Pilots Licence is a professional licence allowing the holder the privilege of flying for remuneration, carrying passengers, freight or carrying out other aerial work.

 We specialise in the provision of fully flexible 'Modular Courses' of flight training.